jynik/ready-set-yocto/ready-set-yocto.md

 The follow white paper, written by yours truly, may also be of interest to you once you start to get your bearings.
-It's now super outdated (which I hope to address eventually), but some of the higher-level ideas and intentions st
+It's now super outdated (which I hope to address eventually), but a lot of the higher level "what & why" is still applicable.

 [Improving Your Embedded Linux Security Posture with Yocto]